The Clear Edge

 • Market validation that a 2x price is achievable

-• Positioning updated for premium tier
+• Positioning updated for the premium tier

 Week 3: Announce 100% Price Increase